kcmdouglas/Hair-Salon/README.md

 ## Setup/Installation Requirements

-* Be sure to have gradle, postgres, and psql installed.
+* Be sure to have all technologies used installed.
 * Clone this repository
 * Run a server in a terminal, using
 `postgres`